microsoft/Oryx/doc/runtimes/python.md

 1. `requirements.txt` in root of repo
 1. `runtime.txt` in root of repo
-1. Files with `.py` extension in root of repo.
+1. Files with `.py` extension in root of repo or in sub-directories if set `DISABLE_RECURSIVE_LOOKUP=false`.

+## Detect Conda environment and Python JupiterNotebook

+The Python conda is run when the following conditions are met:

+1. Conda environment file `environment.yml` or `environment.yaml` is found in root of repo
+1. Files with `.ipynb` extension in root of repo

 # Build

 The following process is applied for each build.

 1. Run custom script if specified by `PRE_BUILD_SCRIPT_PATH`.
+2. Create python virtual environment if specified by `VIRTUALENV_NAME`.
-1. Run `pip install -r requirements.txt`.
+3. Run `python -m pip install --cache-dir /usr/local/share/pip-cache --prefer-binary -r requirements.txt` if `requirements.txt` exists.
+4. Run `python setup.py install` if `setup.py` exists.
+5. Run python package commands and Determine python package wheel.
-1. If `manage.py` is found in the root of the repo `manage.py collectstatic` is run.
+6. If `manage.py` is found in the root of the repo `manage.py collectstatic` is run.
 However, if `DISABLE_COLLECTSTATIC` is set to `true` this step is skipped.
+7. Compress virtual environment folder if specified by `compress_virtualenv` property key.
+8. Run custom script if specified by `POST_BUILD_SCRIPT_PATH`.

+# Build Conda environment and Python JupiterNotebook

+The following process is applied for each build.
+1. Run custom script if specified by `PRE_BUILD_SCRIPT_PATH`.
+2. Set up Conda virtual environemnt `conda env create --file $envFile`.
+3. If `requirment.txt` exists, activate environemnt `conda activate $environmentPrefix` and run `pip install --no-cache-dir -r requirements.txt`.
-1. Run custom script if specified by `POST_BUILD_SCRIPT_PATH`.
+4. Run custom script if specified by `POST_BUILD_SCRIPT_PATH`.

 ## Package manager